 Some modules in this programme make use of applied mathematics, including use of calculus.
 If your basic quantitative analysis skills are weak, it is recommended that you should also study the non-examined module: Quantitative Methods (CF04), at or near the start of your studies.
-Study materials for CF04 may be obtained from CeDEP’s online learning environment, in the Study Skills section.
+Study materials for this module are available to registered students only, and are obtainable through the online learning environment, Moodle, in the Study Skills section.

 Teaching & Learning